MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/admin-guide.md

 - Dynamics 365 Field Service
 - Dynamics 365 Project Service Automation

-For "online" customers, these apps are *model-driven apps* running on the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) platform.
+For "online" customers, these apps are **model-driven apps** running on the [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) platform.
 You can build model-driven apps using PowerApps.
 More information: [What are model-driven apps?](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview)

+> [!IMPORTANT]
+> The content in this guide is for existing subscribers still using the Dynamics 365 Admin center, which was used to manage Dynamics 365 for Customer Engagement instances.
+We are transitioning instance (now called environment) management to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com).
+For the latest documentation, see [Power Platform admin guide](https://docs.microsoft.com/power-platform/admin/admin-documentation).

 ### See also
 [PowerApps documentation](https://docs.microsoft.com/powerapps/)<br/>